How to sell your price increase into clients

 This year it has never been so important, as costs go spiralling upwards for salaries, mortgage payments, insurance, energy etc

-That’s why I raised an eyebrow at recent research suggesting that some Professional Services firms have still NOT raised prices since the outbreak of Covid!
+That’s why I raised an eyebrow at recent research suggesting that some Professional Services firms have still NOT raised prices to some of their clients for years!

 Remember, raising your prices is the fastest and cheapest way to raise profits.
 Based on average margins in firms, a 10% price uplift can enable you to lose up to a quarter of your turnover yet return the same cash profit to the business.
 Conversely, those firms discounting by 10% to win the work, must find a 50% uplift in volume to gain the same cash result.
 That’s nuts!